Counterexamples to Kauffman's Conjectures on Slice Knots: Introduction

 \section{Introduction}

 A (classical) \textbf{knot} $K$ is an isotopy class of smooth embeddings of an oriented $S^1$ into $S^3$. $K$ is called \textbf{slice} if it bounds a $2$-disk $D$ smoothly embedded in the 4-ball.
 The disk $D$ is called a \textbf{slice disk} for $K$.
+These notions were first considered by Fox and Milnor in 1957 in the context of the study of singularities of surfaces in $4$-manifolds ~\cite{FoMi57,FoMi}.
+The question of which knots are slice knots is thus intimately related to local obstructions arising in a surgery-theoretic attempt to classify $4$-manifolds ~\cite{CF}.

 While not every knot is a slice knot, every knot is the boundary of an embedding of a compact oriented embedded surface, $F$, in $S^3$ that is called a \textbf{Seifert surface} for $K$.
-In the late 1960's, Jerome Levine carried out a landmark program towards deciding if a given knot is a slice knot, by studying any one of its Seifert surfaces ~\cite{L5}.
+In the late 1960's, Jerome Levine began a landmark program aimed towards deciding if a given knot is a slice knot, by studying one of its Seifert surfaces ~\cite{L5}.

 First, Levine found obstructions to a knot being a slice knot derived merely from the linking numbers of certain circles on $F$.
 Specifically he considered the \textbf{Seifert form}, a bilinear form $\beta_F:H_1(F)\times H_1(F)\to \Z$ given by $\beta_F([x],[y])= \lnk(x,y^+)$ where $x,y$ are oriented circles on $F$, $y^+$ denotes the result of pushing $y$ off of $F$ in the positive normal direction, and $\lnk$ denotes the linking number.
 Levine proved that if $K$ is a slice knot then \textit{any} associated Seifert form is \textbf{metabolic}, meaning that there exists half-rank summand $\Z^g\subset H_1(F)$ on which $\beta_F$ is identically zero ~\cite[Lemma 2]{L5}.
 This is equivalent to saying that if $K$ is a slice knot then, for any genus $g$ Seifert surface $F$, there exists a link $\{d_1,...,d_g\}$, of $g$ circles disjointly embedded on $F$, representing a rank $g$ summand of $H_1(F)$, for which $\lnk(d_i,d_j^+)=0$ for all $i,j$.
 We will call this a \textbf{set of surgery curves}, or, if $g=1$, a \textbf{surgery curve} (this link is also sometimes called a \textbf{derivative of $K$} ~\cite{derivatives}).
-Any knot whose Seifert form admits a metabolizer is called an \textbf{algebraically slice knot}.
+Any knot whose Seifert form is metabolic is called an \textbf{algebraically slice knot}.
 Using this, Levine considered various numerical invariants of the Seifert form, certain signatures and discriminants, that obstruct a knot from being a slice knot.

 Secondly, Levine went on to show that, for higher dimensional knots ($S^{2n-1}\hookrightarrow S^{2n+1}, n>1$), (the analogues of) these linking numbers are the \textit{only} obstructions to $K$ being a slice knot, that is, \textit{any algebraically slice knot is a slice knot}.
 His method was to try to show that, for any Seifert surface for a slice knot, there exists a set of surgery curves that is itself a slice link (recall that a \textbf{slice link} is one for which the components bound disjoint disks $D_i$ in $B^4$).
 For, if such disks exist, then the Seifert surface for $K$ can be transformed (by a process called ambient surgery) to an embedded disk by replacing an annular neighborhood of each surgery curve with two copies of $D_i$, implying that $K$ is a slice knot.